sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 ### Referencing

+The [Glue42 COM](https://www.nuget.org/packages/GlueCOM/) library is available as a package in `NuGet` which you can include in your projects.
+The Glue42 COM library is also distributed with [**Glue42 Enterprise**](https://glue42.com/enterprise/) and is usually located in the `%LocalAppData%\Tick42\GlueSDK\GlueCOMv2` folder.

-Open the Microsoft VBA Editor and go to `Tools > References`.
-Click "Browse" find and select the `GlueCOM.dll` file, usually located in the `%LocalAppData%\Tick42\GlueSDK\GlueCOM` folder.
+To reference the Glue42 COM library, open the Microsoft VBA Editor and go to `Tools > References`.
+Click "Browse" find and select the `GlueCOM.dll` file.
 In the list of available references you should now see "Tick42 Glue for COM":

 ![Reference](../../../../images/com/reference.png)